 AI and machine learning (ML) can help you deliver more relevant, customised and innovative products and services.

 It may seem daunting at first but you do not need to learn the technicality of what goes into AI development.
-What you will need to know is on how using AI and machine learning would impact your job.
+What you will need to know is how using AI and machine learning would impact your job.

 For example, chatbots often use AI and ML to improve their conversations.
 By knowing how to input data into the system and when to step in for human reviews would make you a valuable asset.
 You can also learn how these AI tech solutions can improve internal processes and save long-term costs.